supertokens/supertokens-ai/README.md

 - Hi how can i get the session id after login ? -> results in it calling createNewSession, and then when prompted after by "No. I mean when the user is logged in, and they make a request from the frontend with a session.
 How do i get the session id from that request?" -> it returns calling getSession, but with auth-react SDK

 # Improvements idea:
-- When creating the context, do it based on the recipe that the user is using.
-So only search and add the context based on the user's recipes
-- Instead of adding context, fine tune a new model instead.
+- Instead of adding context, fine tune a new model.
 - Add real time learning: After every answer, the bot can ask for positive or negative feedback.
 If positive, the bot can save the question and answer as new embeddings in the knowledge base.
 If negative feedback, the bot can ask for the correct answer and save that as new embeddings.
 - When showing the answer, also show the link to the documentation page where the answer is found.
 - Add intercom chat and github issues as a source of knowledge as well.